-The Union Hospital Sleep Medicine Center has helped more than 10,000 people overcome a sleep disorder like apnea, loud snoring, restless leg syndrome, narcolepsy, and daytime sleepiness.
+Accredited by the American Academy of Sleep Medicine (AASM), the Union Hospital Sleep Medicine Center has helped more than 10,000 people overcome a sleep disorder like apnea, loud snoring, restless leg syndrome, narcolepsy and daytime sleepiness.

 Sleep disorders are usually diagnosed after the patient spends the night for testing at the Sleep Center.
 While the patient sleeps, monitoring equipment tracks physical and brain activity.
-The sleep medicine physician uses that data to help diagnose a sleep disorder and recommend treatment.
+The sleep medicine physician uses that data to help diagnose if there is a sleep disorder and recommend treatment.

-The Sleep Medicine Center is conveniently located on Oxford St. in Dover.
-Each patient has their own private room with a comfortable full-size bed, flat screen TV and private bathroom.
+The Sleep Medicine Center is conveniently located right inside Union Hospital.
+Each patient has a private room with a comfortable full-size bed and flat screen TV.
 Our new state-of-the-art monitoring equipment captures multiple channels of data and is more comfortable for the patient spending the night in our sleep lab.
-And when it comes to helping people sleep better, the latest generation of CPAP (respiratory support) equipment is improved and more people than ever before are successful in using this equipment to improve their sleep quality.
+And when it comes to helping people sleep better, the latest generation of CPAP (respiratory support) equipment is improved, enabling more people than ever before the ability to improve their sleep quality.

-If you feel you may have a sleep disorder, talk with your doctor, or contact the Union Hospital Sleep Medicine Center for more information.
-Call Allen Corbett, manager of Respiratory Care and the Sleep Lab at 330-364-0874 or Gary Crowthers, Director, at 330-364-0835.
+If you feel you may have a sleep disorder, talk with your doctor or contact the Union Hospital Sleep Medicine Center for more information.
+Call Allen Corbett, Director of Cardiopulmonary Services and the Sleep Lab, at 330-364-0856.

 A doctor's referral is required for you to seek help and diagnosis at the UH Sleep Medicine Center.
 It is recommended that you ask your insurance company if sleep testing is covered.
 The sleep study test is considered an outpatient testing procedure.